nicolas-leclerc/shortcodes-ultimate/readme.txt

 [Shortcodes Ultimate](http://gndev.info/shortcodes-ultimate/) is WordPress plugin that provides mega pack of shortcodes.

-With this plugin you can easily create buttons, boxes, different sliders and much, much more.
+With this plugin you can easily create tabs, buttons, boxes, different sliders, responsive videos and much, much more.
 Turn your free theme to premium in just a few clicks.
 Using Shortcodes Ultimate you can quickly and easily retrieve premium themes features and display it on your site.
 See screenshots for more information.

 = Features =
 * Shortcodes Generator
 * 30+ amazing shortcodes
+* Modern responsive design
 * Power of CSS3 transitions
 * [Addons](http://gndev.info/shortcodes-ultimate/addons/)
 * Custom CSS editor with syntax highlight